nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 Anaconda allows you to have different environments installed on your computer to access different versions of `Python` and different libraries.
 Sometimes libraries conflict which causes errors and packages not to work.

-To avoid conflicts, I created an environment specifically for this clinic that contains all of the spatial libraries that you will need.
+To avoid conflicts, I created an environment specifically for this clinic that contains all of the packages that you will need.

 For more information about conda environments check out the <a href="https://conda.io/docs/user-guide/tasks/index.html" target="_blank">conda documentation</a>.

-To install the earth lab environment, you will need to follow these steps:

-1. Create a folder on your computer for clinic files.
-1. Download the file `environment.yaml.
-This repository contains a file called `environment.yaml` that is needed for the installation.
-(For instructions on forking/cloning repositories, see the section below on **Fork and Clone Github Repository**).
-2. Copy the `environment.yaml` file into your `earth-analytics` directory using your file manager.
-You can also copy the file using `Bash` if you prefer (e.g. `cd earth-analytics-python-env`, then `cp environment.yaml ..` to move the file up to the parent directory `earth-analytics`).
+Follow these steps to install the clinic environment:

+1. Download the clinic files: [https://github.com/nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/archive/master.zip](https://github.com/nathanlyons/sensitivity_analysis_clinic_]CSDMS_2019/archive/master.zip)
-3. Open the Terminal on your computer (e.g. Git Bash for Windows or Terminal on a Mac/Linux).
+2. Open the Terminal on your computer (e.g. Git Bash for Windows or Terminal on a Mac/Linux).
-4. In the Terminal, navigate to the `earth-analytics` directory (e.g. `cd ~`, then `cd earth-analytics`).
+4. In the Terminal, navigate to the `sensitivity_analysis_clinic_CSDMS_2019` directory (e.g. `cd ~`, then `cd /downloads/sensitivity_analysis_clinic_CSDMS_2019`).
 5. Then, type in the Terminal: `conda env create -f environment.yml`

 Note that it takes a bit of time to run this setup, as it needs to download and install each library, and that you need to have internet access for this to run!